Switch your car journeys for a bike and save

 You can still choose this if your gain is more than the CGT tax free allowance limit, but you will have to pay CGT.
 You should read the details on the EQi ISA if this applies to you, as you can sell on the first day the shares are in your EQi ISA, which may be a better choice as the shares will be exempt from CGT (if the transfer of shares to the EQi ISA has taken place within 90 days of buying the shares at maturity).

-Once you've given an instruction to sell your shares, you'll receive an email to the address that you used when registering your account with the Share schemes website, confirming your instruction.
+Once you've given an instruction to sell your shares, you'll receive an email to the address that you used when registering your account with the Share Schemes Website, confirming your instruction.
 You'll need to refer to the key dates to find out when the sale will take place.

 Once the sale completes, you'll receive a contract note through the post and it will contain the details of the sale.
 If we have your bank details, you'll receive your sale proceeds within 5 working days following the completion of the sale.

-A message will be posted to the Share schemes website if the sale takes more than a day to complete.
+A message will be posted to the Share Schemes Website if the sale takes more than a day to complete.

-For deferred maturities where a maturity instruction is placed prior to the new maturity date and the choice elected is no longer offered at the point of maturity, the default choice to transfer to the Share Service account will apply.
+The maturity instruction placed is irrevocable which cannot be cancelled nor amended under any circumstance.
+For deferred maturities where a maturity instruction is placed prior to the new maturity date and the choice elected is no longer offered at the point of maturity, the default choice to transfer to the Share Service Account will apply.